ddelphi/bentbt/readme.md

 You should have the Node.js installed.

+And, you should run the install.cmd command file which in the codes folder, to install the required libraries.

 ## using GUI

 There is an `interface.cmd` file under the root of the script folder.
 That is the simple GUI for quick using the functions of the script.